Acp-Pradhyuman/NFTmarketplace-ERC721-ERC1155-/README.md

 ## Related

-For information on how to add frontend, checkout Nader Dabit's repo
+For more information on how to add frontend, checkout Nader Dabit's repo

 [repo](https://github.com/dabit3/polygon-ethereum-nextjs-marketplace/)